 The Seattle Art Museum’s African art collection.
 It’s a huge, significant collection that remains vital and relevant.
 African art is my passion, and at SAM I get re-inspired.
-I also enjoy visiting Mariane Ibrahim’s gallery—she features contemporary African photography and mixed media work.
 I’m fascinated by contemporary art, especially at the Frye Museum, and at Facèré Jewelry Art Gallery (which carries my jewelry), for their unusual pieces from all over the world.
 And even though it has nothing to do with African art, I love glass art.
 It’s beautiful!
 I use glass in some of my mixed media figures, which you can see at Traver Gallery—where you can also see work by Dale Chihuly, Preston Singletary and other contemporary glass artists.

 I’m a junkie for the colossal.
 Like Mount Rainier!
 I’m such a fan of big installations—like John Grade’s huge tree installed in the SAM lobby—because they put me in my place.
 They put humanity in its place.
 Mad Art Studio has wonderful, big installations.
 Echo, the giant head at the Olympic Sculpture Park, is amazing.
 Bainbridge Art Museum, which you can walk to from the ferry, always fills its big front window with huge pieces.
 And one of my favorite places is the Porcelain Room at SAM.
 It’s floor to ceiling!
 I love being overwhelmed by art.
 We should all be overwhelmed.